sagarkarira/gluedit/README.md

 ### Todos

-- Save versions of content at frequent interval.
+- <s>Save versions of content at frequent interval.</s>
+- Frontend : Check for new version at regular interval.
+(Ajax call)
+- Save version for long documents more efficiently.
+- Dont save  version if document/editor is idle.
 - Listen for Undo, Paste, and selection deletion text change events for code mirror text box.
 - Not allow duplicate users.
 - Refactor, Writing Documentation and Tests